 Sampson scanned passages in The Life of the Buddha and absorbed the discussion with signing from BU ASL interpreter Christopher Robinson and freelance ASL interpreter Janine Sirignano, who sat to the left of Knust’s podium and took turns interpreting.

 The rapid-fire theoretical discussion was hard for the uninitiated to follow, and visibly intense for the interpreters.
 They paused as Sampson took notes and continued when they had her full attention.
 When Sampson flashed a quick smile in response to Knust’s occasional jokes, it was 30 seconds after the punch line.
 She participated in the discussion via the interpreters and never shied away from clarifying her response if she sensed it hadn’t been fully conveyed the first time.

-One of the courses Sampson took this fall was Arabic, but she quickly discovered that it concentrated heavily on listening and speaking, while she needed to focus on reading and writing the language.
+One of the courses Sampson took fall semester was Arabic, but she quickly discovered that it concentrated heavily on listening and speaking, while she needed to focus on reading and writing the language.
 She dropped the class after a month and worked with Hanan Khashaba, a CAS lecturer in Arabic, and the Office of Disability Services to create a directed study course for spring semester that met her goals.